tonyheadford/bstard/README.md

 ### Triggering Events

-Trigger events by sending a message to the state machine using the event name suffixed with an exclamation mark.
+Trigger events by sending a message using the event name suffixed with an exclamation mark.

 ```ruby
   machine.submit!